 Since 2008, when Congress established July as the Bebe Moore Campbell National Minority Mental Health Awareness Month, we at Families for Depression Awareness have used the occasion to highlight the need to both promote public awareness of mental health conditions among communities of color and improve access to mental health care treatment for members of minority groups.
 Ms. Moore Campbell was an author, mental health advocate, and significant figure in the National Alliance on Mental Illness (NAMI).

-At Families for Depression Awareness, we strive to reach, educate, and serve communities of color.
-We know that most of our supporters, volunteers, and participants are white, and we are committed to adjusting our tactics in order to involve more people of color.
-We have been able to make progress through our “Healing Families” project and are eager to continue that work in collaboration with organizations such as the Boston Public Schools and the Cambridge Health Alliance.
+At Families for Depression Awareness, we strive to reach, educate, and serve diverse communities.
 Our messages — recognizing depression and bipolar disorder; knowing when and how to get help; and eliminating stigma — cross race and ethnicity, though the delivery methods may vary.
 In our trainings, we underscore that mood disorders affect all types of people; they do not discriminate on the basis of race, economic status, etc. The difference, though, tends to be in access to mental health care, a topic that we address frequently on our advocacy blog, Care for Your Mind.

 During this National Minority Mental Health Awareness Month, we urge you to learn more about how mental health is perceived and addressed among minority groups.
 To that end, we’ve provided a variety of resources below.
 We welcome your input and participation as we continue our work to help people get well and to prevent suicides.

-If you would like to contribute your personal or family experiences to help diversify our family stories, please submit your information here.
+If you would like to contribute your personal or family experiences, please submit your information here.

 Select readings and resources: